-Any grandchild whom you claimed as a dependent on your federal income tax return for the year you first covered him or her, and have continuously covered since
+Any grandchild under the age of 26 whom you claimed on your federal income tax return

 If you are newly hired or newly eligible and select benefits before the deadline, coverage begins the first of the month following your hire date (or the date you become eligible for benefits).
 If you are hired on the first day of the month, your benefits are effective that day.

 For benefits selected during the annual enrollment period, coverage begins January 1 of the following year.